skip to Main Content

 Questions on the dimensioning of intumescent materials

-This required layer thickness depends on several factors.
+The required layer thickness depends on several factors.
 These include, among others:

-• the profile factor (U/A factor),
+• the section factor (U/A factor),

 • the type of profile (closed/open),